RaD/prodjector/README.rst

 * create virtual environment;
 * create cache directories;
-* install python packeges for dev environment;
+* install python packages for dev environment;
 * create directory for your sources.

 Fill the ``src`` directory with your source code.
 I do this with